Postoperative Complications - Clinical Guidelines for Nurses

 Shock is caused by a reduction in the volume of blood circulating through the body.
 The patient will present with hypotension; weak tachycardia; restlessness; pale, cool and damp skin; and diminished urinary output (Farrell & Dempsey 2013; Koutoukidis et al. 2017).

 Postoperative haemorrhage can be divided into two categories:

 Hypoxia occurs when the blood isn’t carrying enough oxygen for the body’s needs.
 The tissues and organs require the oxygen from the blood to survive, so hypoxia is a very significant complication.

 The hypoxic patient will show signs and symptoms including:

-(Koutoukidis et al. 2017; Maity et al. 2012).
+(Koutoukidis et al. 2017; Maity et al. 2012)

 A pulmonary embolism (PE) occurs when one of the pulmonary arteries is blocked by a blood clot, air or fat.
-The patient will often complain of a sudden onset of dyspnea, chest pain, cyanosis and a PE can result in sudden circulatory collapse and death (Koutoukidis et al. 2017).
+The patient will often complain of a sudden onset of dyspnea, chest pain and cyanosis.
+A PE can result in sudden circulatory collapse and death (Koutoukidis et al. 2017).